 “We started building in 2017; it was so hard because no one believed in our story, and no one wanted to give us money, because all they could see was an empty plot,” recounts Fountoulakis.

 He devised a plan to take groups of people from Dubai on tours of Zanzibar, and show them the plot of land on the last day in order to collect donations.
 He also started contributing part of his own paycheck to the building of the school.

 However, this was not the only problem Greek philanthropist Fountoulakis had to overcome.

 “At the same time, it was very difficult for me to gain trust from the village.
-Because they’re Muslim, and I’m Christian, and in their eyes I just came across as a missionary.
+Because they’re Muslim, and I’m Christian, and in their eyes I just came across as a missionary,” he revealed.

 “So they thought the curriculum would include some Christian related modules.
-I had to convince them that my religion is love and it doesn’t matter where I come from or what my God’s name is, because after all, we are one.”
+I had to convince them that my religion is love and it doesn’t matter where I come from or what my God’s name is, because after all, we are one,” explained Fountoulakis.

 The Seeds of Light school began operation in January of 2020.
-It currently has five classrooms as well as housing for volunteers, and the CR Hope Foundation educates a total of 53 children in the English language — for free.
+It currently has five classrooms, as well as housing for volunteers.
+The CR Hope Foundation educates a total of 53 children in the English language for free.

 Inspired by the Greek spirit of education

 Fountoulakis, who has Cretan parents but was born and raised in Athens, Greece, shares with Greek Reporter how the importance of Greek pedagogy has influenced his work in Zanzibar.

 “Well, the logo of the Foundation is an owl.
 And this is the symbol the Ministry of Education in Greece uses in every [textbook], so that’s definitely something I carry with me,” he said.